Computing services unit

 Our computational resources include:

-• Nuredduna: A High Performance Computing (HPC) cluster integrated by 20 Atos Bull Sequana nodes with AMD Epyc Rome processors with a total of 960 cores and 12TB of RAM and with low-latency 25GbE communications which is used for big data analysis and memory intensive simulations.
-This is complemented by a High Throughput Computing (HTC) cluster with 46 IBM iDataPlex dx360M4 nodes and a total of 552 cores and 3.1TB of RAM and GbE communications which is used for less demanding calculations.
+• Nuredduna: A High Performance Computing (HPC) cluster integrated by 27 nodes with AMD Epyc Rome, Bergamo, Genoa and Turin processors with a total of 1680 cores and 16TB of RAM and with low-latency 25GbE communications which is used for big data analysis and memory intensive simulations.
+It also has configured 11 GPUS of models RTX 3090, L40s and RTX 6000 Ada.
+All resources are orchestrated by Slurm resource manager.

 • Database cluster: used for big data storage and management.
 Data is handled using MongoDB non-relational database including a primary node with 512GB of RAM and 42 TB SSD raw storage and a replica node 256GB of RAM and 40TB HD raw storage.

-• NFS server: with 80 TB of raw storage capacity, 128 GB of RAM and 4x256 GB SSD cache, powered by ZFS and used to store user’s home directories.
+• NFS Home directories: Disk server with 126 TB of NVMe raw storage capacity, 378 GB of RAM and also powered by ZFS.

 The above equipment is complemented by a 44" plotter Epson Stylus Pro 9880, several color printers and multi-functional systems.